mehmetyusufoglu/alpaka3/example/tensor/collectiveDemo/README.md

 This example demonstrates Alpaka's experimental NCCL collective provider.

-- Configures a single-rank `CleanTensorOpContext` using the first CUDA device.
+- Configures a `CleanTensorOpContext` on the first CUDA device.
 - Runs an in-place NCCL all-reduce to verify the provider wiring.
 - Falls back cleanly when CUDA or NCCL is missing.
-- Needs external process bootstrap (e.g., MPI) before it can scale to multiple ranks or nodes.
+- Uses MPI (when available) to bootstrap multi-process NCCL communicators.

 ## Getting NCCL Running